badsmoke/docker-hub-exporter/README.md

 * `BIND_PORT` The port you wish to run the container on, defaults to 9170
 * `ORGS` The docker hub organizations you wish to monitor, expected in the format "org1, org2" (Also works for users)
 * `IMAGES` The images you wish to monitor, expected in the format "user/image1, user/image2".
 Can be across different dockerhub users.
+If empty -> all images

 Below is a list of the available flags.
 You can also find this list by using the `--help` flag.